danielabar/docker-pluralsight/README.md

 [Example](dockerfile-layers/Dockerfile)

 When built, this image will consist of 6 layers.
-To understand how this happened, run `docker history {Image ID}`.
+To understand how this happened, run `docker history <Image ID>`.
 This lists events in reverse order to the instructions in Dockerfile.
 Each one is a layer:

 ```
 IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT